maxcalabro/portfolio/README.md

 Land Cover Classification uses supervised machine learning techniques to classify forest types in Colorado.

 Reuters Clustering uses NLP and unsupervised clustering to label news articles by topic.

+Face Analysis with TensorFlow CNN uses an autoencoder via TensorFlow/Keras to do unsupervised clustering on faces.